Bernard-Joshua/Multivariate-LSTM-BTC/README.md

 # Further Notes

 - Graphs and Tables are available in the .ipynb file.
-- Original Documents and their revisions for the FYP is available in the folder:
+- Original Documents and their revisions for the FYP is available in the folders: Original & Revised Documents
+- The revision of the design for the original project was done due to the cost involved in development on the Cloud.
+The Final Year Project did not give us a budget to work with.